Elekes-Szab\'o for collinearity on cubic surfaces: Fixed points of compositions of Geiser involutions

 \begin{fact} \begin{enumerate}[(a)]\item $S$ is the result of blowing up $\P^2$ at six distinct points $P_1,\ldots ,P_6$, no three of which are collinear, and which do not lie on a common conic.

-\item The divisor class group $\Pic(S)$ is freely generated as an abelian group by $l,e_1,\ldots ,e_6$, where $e_i$ is the class of the exceptional divisor at $P_i$ and $l$ is the lift of the divisor class of a line in $\P^2$.
+\item The divisor class group $\Pic(S)$ is freely generated as an abelian group by the divisor classes $l,e_1,\ldots ,e_6$, where $e_i$ is the class of the exceptional divisor at $P_i$ and $l$ is the lift of the divisor class of a line in $\P^2$.

 \item The divisor class of a hyperplane section, $S \cap \pi$ for a plane $\pi \in \Pi$, is $3l - \sum_{i=1}^6e_i$; conversely, any divisor with this class is a hyperplane section.